-The university is requesting authority to issue tuition revenue bonds to fund the construction and equip a state-of-the-art 120,000 sq. ft. classroom/lab building to serve as the home of the College of Sciences and Technology, one of four degree-granting colleges at the university.
-The college is home to all STEM (Science, Technology, Engineering, and Mathematics) academic programs and provides opportunities for under-represented groups to work for and attain degree goals in STEM areas.
+The University of Houston-Downtown (UHD) requests special line item authority to issue up to \$41,429,000 in tuition revenue bonds to fund the construction and equip a state-of-the-art 120,000 sq. ft.
+Science & Technology building.
+An attached multi - level parking facility, projected at \$10,000,000 and to be funded through issuance of auxiliary revenue bonds, will be a part of this overall project.
+The new building will serve as the home of the College of Sciences and Technology, one of four degree-granting colleges at the university.
+The college is home to all STEM (Science, Technology, Engineering, and Mathematics) academic programs and provides opportunities for students from under-represented groups to work for and attain degree goals in STEM fields.
 The funding requested would provide for the projected debt service costs associated with the bond issue described.

-While the principal and interest debt service for new tuition revenue bonds is being requested here, any amounts appropriated should be at UH System Administration.
+While the principal and interest debt service for new tuition revenue bonds is being requested here, any amounts appropriated should be to the UH System Administration.